Hubs-Foundation/hubs-avatar-pipelines/README.md

 # Avatar assets and templates for Mozilla Hubs

-This contains some useful working files for editing avatars for [Mozilla Hubs](https://hubs.mozilla.com).
+This contains some useful working files for editing avatars for Hubs

 **IMPORTANT:  If you are cloning this repo, _you MUST first install [GitLFS](https://git-lfs.github.com/)_ or else many of the files will not work.**